By W. T. Whitney Jr.

-Verso Press published Scott’s work in 2018.
-The full title is “The Common Wind – Afro-American Currents in the Age of the Haitian Revolution.”
-Historian Marcus Rediker pointed out that Scott “read these archival and published sources against the grain to see what they could reveal about the agency of working people and what role they played in this age of revolution.”
-He underscored the book’s usefulness in elucidating processes of political change.
+The book’s full title is “The Common Wind – Afro-American Currents in the Age of the Haitian Revolution.”
+It’s a prime example of history from below.
+As pointed out recently by historian Marcus Rediker, Scott did research “against the grain” to learn about “the agency of working people and what role they played in this age of revolution.”

 Scott’s narrative proceeds in tidal fashion – unhurried and wide-ranging.
-Citing letters, newspaper reports, official documents, and the research of others, he traces both official responses to unrest and the impact of repression on the underclass.
-Scott largely withholds interpretations and enables readers to make sense of things on their own.
+Citing letters, newspaper reports, official documents, and the research of others, he records the authorities’ responses to unrest and working people’s reactions to repression.
+By not inserting his own opinions on this or that, Scott allows readers to make sense of things on their own.
 His language is precise, unadorned, and understated.

-The setting is that of port cities and their docks, trade routes, the sugar boom, ocean and coastal voyages, and communities of deserters from plantations and ships.
-An early chapter on the sea and ships tells of “sailor Negroes,” slave transportation, the inter-island slave trade, shipboard solidarity between slaves and white sailors, and failed attempts at “driving a wedge” between European and Black mariners.
+The setting is that of port cities and docks, trade routes, the sugar boom, inter-island and coastal voyages, and communities of deserters from plantations and ships.
+An early chapter on the sea and ships tells of “sailor Negroes,” the transport of slaves, the Caribbean slave trade, shipboard solidarity between slaves and white sailors, and failed attempts at “driving a wedge” between European and Black mariners.

-Tiny anecdotes and segments of contemporary observations testify to islanders’ reactions to the American and French revolutions, abolitionist agitation in Britain, Spanish regulations beneficial to slaves, war between France and both England and Spain, and the emancipation of slaves in Saint-Domingue in early 1794.
+Scotts cites observations and anecdotes testifying to reactions by the “masterless” to the French Revolution, abolitionist agitation in Britain, Spanish regulations beneficial to slaves, war between France and both England and Spain, and the emancipation of slaves in Saint-Domingue in early 1794.

-Scott’s account gradually focuses on repercussions occasioned by the exodus of planters and slaves from Saint-Domingue.
-Slaves arriving in Spanish and British colonies and in the United States faced restrictions, including imprisonment.
+Scott’s account eventually centers on repercussions from the exodus of planters and slaves from Saint-Domingue following the slave rebellion there.
+Slaves arriving in Spanish and British colonies and in the United States faced sharp restrictions, prisons included.
 Slave rebellions broke out in the Caribbean, Spanish Louisiana, and the United States.
 They would continue.

-Scott concludes by noting that, “Nineteenth-century Afro-North American historians like ex-slave [and abolitionist] William Wells Brown characterized the revolution in Saint-Domingue as the pivotal event in the history of Afro-Americans.”
+Concluding, Scott notes that, “Nineteenth-century Afro-North American historians like ex-slave [and abolitionist] William Wells Brown characterized the revolution in Saint-Domingue as the pivotal event in the history of Afro-Americans.”

-“The Common Wind” is history from below centering on agitation mostly on behalf of masses of enslaved people.
-Early signs of unity and long-distance solidarity surfaced.
-Marcus Rediker, who prefaces Scott’s book, writes that eventually “the winds of revolution would blow in the other direction.”
-There would be a “tempest created by the black revolutionaries of Saint-Domingue [and] communicated by mobile people in other slave societies.”
+In his preface to Scott’s book, Marcus Rediker observes that, “the winds of revolution would blow in the other direction [as a] tempest created by the black revolutionaries of Saint-Domingue [and] communicated by mobile people in other slave societies.”